-RECOMMENDATIONS REGARDING CONSIDERATION OF THE MDOT TRAFFIC MOVEMENT PERMIT
+CONSIDERATION OF THE MDOT TRAFFIC MOVEMENT PERMIT

 The Traffic Movement Permit addresses those issues uniquely within MDOT's jurisdiction, namely traffic safety and congestion.
-On those issues, staff/consultants recommend that Commission should consider the Permit to be dispositive.
+On those issues, Commission will consider the Permit to be dispositive.
 MDOT did not address or purport to address the Concept Plan's potential impacts to wildlife, wildlife habitat or recreation in the Permit, which are issues within the Commission's jurisdiction.
-To the extent that the Traffic Movement Permit may include conditions that the Commission finds incidentally relevant to issues within its jurisdiction, the Commission should take those conditions into account as binding obligations on Plum Creek.
-For example, where the Permit addresses road maintenance though illumination, shoulder widening and signage, the Commission should take notice of these requirements for whatever potential relevance they may have to its review criteria.
-However, the Commission should not consider the mere issuance of the Permit to have resolved any issues within the Commission's jurisdiction, and must conduct its own independent review and enter its own findings on all such issues.
+To the extent that the Traffic Movement Permit may include conditions that the Commission finds incidentally relevant to issues within its jurisdiction, the Commission will take those conditions into account as binding obligations on Plum Creek.
+For example, where the Permit addresses road maintenance though illumination, shoulder widening and signage, the Commission will take notice of these requirements for whatever potential relevance they may have to its review criteria.
+However, the Commission will not consider the mere issuance of the Permit to have resolved any issues within the Commission's jurisdiction, and must conduct its own independent review and enter its own findings on all such issues.